iovisor/iovisor-ovn/README.md

 # IOVisor-OVN

-## What is IOVisor-OVN?
-IOVisor-OVN project aims to extend the current [OVN](https://github.com/openvswitch/ovs/) backend with [IOVisor](https://www.iovisor.org/) technology: create a new data plane that is semantically equivalent to the original OVS-based one, but based on IOVisor, that encloses eBPF and XDP technologies.
+IOVisor-OVN aims at extending the current [OVN](https://github.com/openvswitch/ovs/) backend with [IOVisor](https://www.iovisor.org/) technology: creates a new data plane that is semantically equivalent to the original OvS-based one, but based on IOVisor, that is based on the eBPF virtual machine and can be integrated with the XDP technology.

 ### Why?

- - Complex and efficient virtualized network services are becoming important.
+ - Complex and efficient virtualized network services are becoming important
- - Complex services cannot be implemented with only flow-based switches (as OvS).
+ - Complex services cannot be implemented with only OpenFlow-based switches (as OvS), and the current model that mixes different technologies (Linux containers, openFlow switches, VMs, and more) in order to setup a complex network service is difficult to manage
- - eBPF is integrated in the linux kernel and allows to create new functions at runtime.
+ - eBPF is integrated in the Linux kernel and allows to create and deploy new functions at runtime.

 ### How?